natdog400/Python-Personal-Macro/README.md

    - Select a sequence from the list
    - Click "Run" to start the sequence
    - Press F8 at any time to stop the sequence

+   - 4. **Random Click in Region**:
+   - When editing a step, add a "Click" action.
+   - Use the "Select Region" button to define an area.
+   - The bot will click at a random point inside this region each time the action runs.

 ## Configuration